jangroth/aws-certification-notes/devops-engineer-professional.md

   * *AWS OpsWorks Stacks* (**<- exam relevant**)
   * *AWS Opsworks for Chef Automate*
   * *AWS OpsWorks for Puppet Enterprise*
+* For Chef 11, *BerkShelf* is often used
+	* Allows to use external cookbooks
 * On AWS: <a href="https://aws.amazon.com/opsworks/stacks/" target="_blank">Service</a> - <a href="https://aws.amazon.com/opsworks/stacks/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/opsworks/latest/userguide/" target="_blank">User Guide</a>

 <a name="4_25_2"></a>
 ### [↖](#4_25)[↑](#4_25_1)[↓](#4_25_3) Components
 * **Stack**
   * Set of resources that are managed as a group
+		* Need to enable *custom cookbooks*, this has to be enabled on stack level
 * **Layer**
   * Represent and configure components of a stack
   * Share common configuration elements
   * E.g. loadbalancer layer, app layer, db layer
   * Type: *OpsWorks*, *ECS* or *RDS*
   * If a layer has *auto healing* enabled—the default setting—AWS OpsWorks Stacks automatically replaces the layer's failed instances
+		* After 5 minutes a non-responsive instance becomes *failed*.
 * **Instance**
   * Units of compute within the platform
   * Must be associated with at least one layer